-Severe budgetary cuts in public funding at the Federal and State level reduced the number of beds available in an emergency shelter for homeless children and families.
-Along with other agencies, FCP provided $10,000 temporary funding until public funding was restored.
+- Severe public funding cuts reduced the number of beds available in an emergency shelter for homeless children and families.
+Along with other agencies, FCP provided a $10,000 emergency grant until public funding was restored.

-- Federal reduction in college work-study programs reduced staffing for a child-care program in a low income neighborhood, forcing parents to quit work and withdraw their children from the program.
-FCP provided $10,000 temporary funding until funding was restored.
+- Federal funding cuts reduced staffing for a child-care program in a low-income neighborhood, forcing parents to quit work and withdraw their children from the program.
+FCP provided a $10,000 emergency grant until funding was restored.

-- State guidelines were changed causing “disenrollment” of participants from a transportation assistance program making it difficult or impossible for children to attend medical appointments or parents to find jobs.
-FCP provided $10,000 emergency funding.
-The agency was able to secure further funding from other sources.
+- Change in state guidelines disqualified participants from a transportation assistance program making it difficult or impossible for children to attend medical appointments or parents to find jobs.
+FCP provided a $10,000 emergency grant until other funding sources were identified.

-- A catastrophic flood forced an agency serving teenagers with Autism to temporarily relocate or suspend services for six months.
-Insurance deductible is $2,500.
-Insurance covered most of the cost of repairs and relocation for this natural disaster.
-FCP paid the amount not covered by insurance.
+- A catastrophic flood forced an agency serving teenagers with autism to temporarily relocate or suspend services for six months.
+While insurance covered most of the repair and relocation costs, FCP paid the amount not covered by insurance.

-- Due to a drop-off in revenue collections, an agency must reduce or delay services.
+- Due to a revenue decline, an agency had to reduce or delay services.
 FCP denied this request because it was considered a routine business event for the organization.
-FCP offered “Technical Assistance” financial support for improved business practices at this agency.
+Instead, FCP offered a Nonprofit Growth Grant to assist the agency in improving its business practices.

-- The HVAC system stopped working in the administrative offices of a large Human Services organization.
-FCP denied this emergency request because it did not affect direct delivery of services.
+- The HVAC system stopped working in an agency’s administrative offices.
+FCP denied this request because it did not impact direct delivery of services.

-- In order to repair an aging roof for a building providing direct services, an agency must delay services or use its reserve funds.
-FCP denied this request because funding was available from the agency.
-Use of reserve funds is not considered an emergency.
-FCP suggested that the agency apply for a Capital Funding request in the future.
+- In order to repair an aging roof for a building providing direct services, an agency had to either delay services or use its reserve funds.
+FCP denied this request because of the availability of reserve funds.
+Instead, the agency was encouraged to apply for a Capital Improvement Grant.